kbowden1800/bouncing-box/README.md

 sending the box to the right.
 But when `direction` is set to -1, the speed is subracted from the position, sending the box to the left.

+### TODO 8: Make it Bounce

+## We need to decide when to change the direction: Conditionals!

-So, in our update function we have this if statement to make sure our box doesn't go off the right side of the screen.
+In our `update` function we have this if statement to make sure our box doesn't go off the right side of the screen.
+It says: If the position of my box moves past the right side of the board, move my box back to position 0.

     if(position > boardWidth) {
         position = 0;
     }

 We need to change this bounds-check so that instead of resetting the position of our box to 0 we change the direction to -1.
 Do this and confirm that the box bounces off the right wall.
+It should look like this:

+    if(position > boardWidth) {
+        direction = -1;
+    }

 Now that your box bounces off the right wall you'll need to make it bounce off the left wall.
-What should the bounds check be to make this happen?
+What will be the condition?
+What do we want to do if that condition is true?
 Do this yourself!

 ####Hint: At what position value do you want the box to "bounce" off the left wall?